What is the create_users permission in WordPress?

 If you have the create_users permission, you will see the “Add New” button on the WordPress “Users” screen:

-Important things to know about create_users
+An important thing to know about create_users

 Who has the create_users permission?